 very sick with variously diagnosed ailements such as fibromyalgia and

 chronic fatigue syndrome (referred to as myalgic encephalomyelitis),

 eczema, mental dullness, depression, aches and pains and terrible

 frustration about treatment ambiguities for these "worms."

 somewhat odd lady related

-to me whenever she brought her dog in that she, Mrs. Bradley, had worms coming out of
+to me whenever she brought her dog in that she, Mrs. Bradley, had worms

 her skin.
 Old Mrs Bradley always talked about these worms that